cedardevs/onestop/script-wrapper/README.md

 ### Overview

-This is a Kafka Streams app which listens to a configured stream, passes the message as a string to the configured script, and puts the oputput on the configured topic.
+This is a Kafka Streams app which listens to a configured input topic, passes the message as a string to the configured script, and puts the oputput on the configured output topic.

-This uses standard out, so whatever the script prints will go to the topic.
+This uses standard out, so whatever the script prints to the console will go to the topic.

-There are several simple example scripts that copy the message from input to output in various languages for proof-of-concept, and there there is a dscovr-parser.py script that parses dscovr's filepath.
+There are several simple example scripts that copy the message from input to output in various languages for proof-of-concept.

+There is a dscovr-parser.py script that parses dscovr's filepath and can be used in place of the parser module as it is written now.

 Building images with necessary dependencies makes this a highly flexible component.

 #### Required config: